marcosbarbero/beautiful-jekyll/_posts/2018-06-12-spring-cloud-netflix-zuul-rate-limit-en.md

 ### Spring Cloud Netflix Zuul

-[Spring Cloud Netflix Zuul](https://github.com/spring-cloud/spring-cloud-netflix) is an Open Source API Gateway that wraps [Netflix Zuul](https://github.com/Netflix/zuul) and add quite few funcionalities, sadly rate limiting is something that's not provided out of the box.
+[Spring Cloud Netflix Zuul](https://github.com/spring-cloud/spring-cloud-netflix) is an Open Source API Gateway that wraps [Netflix Zuul](https://github.com/Netflix/zuul) and adds quite a few functionalities, sadly rate limiting is something that's not provided out of the box.

 ### Adding Rate Limit on Zuul

-To fix that problem it's possible to use [this OSS Rate Limit library](https://github.com/marcosbarbero/spring-cloud-zuul-ratelimit) along with `Spring Cloud Netflix Zuul` in which will add an out of the box support for rate limiting the requests.
+To fix that problem it's possible to use [this OSS Rate Limit library](https://github.com/marcosbarbero/spring-cloud-zuul-ratelimit) along with `Spring Cloud Netflix Zuul` in which will add an out of the box support for rate-limiting the requests.

 ### Supported Limiters

-The current implementation supports a list of rate limit policies per service as well as an default configuration for every other service if necessary.
+The current implementation supports a list of rate limit policies per service as well as a default configuration for every other service if necessary.

 | Rate Limit Type     | Description                                    |